kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 2. Identify Nodes Affected by Hotplug:
    * By flagging a Node as being impacted by hotplug, the Cluster Autoscaler could revert to a less reliable but more conservative "scale from 0 nodes" logic.

+Given that this KEP and autoscaler are inter-related, the above approaches were discussed in the community with relevant stakeholders, and have decided approaching this problem through the former route.
+The same will be targeted around the beta graduation of this KEP

 ### Handling HotUnplug Events